oasisprotocol/docs/docs/general/manage-tokens/advanced/oasis-cli-tools/transfer-tokens.md

 We can observe that:

-* Our general balance decreased for 170.000002 tokens.
+* Our general balance decreased by 170.000002 tokens.
 The 0.000002 token corresponds to the fee that we specified we will pay for this transaction.
 * Our account's nonce increased to 8.
-* Destination account's general balance increased for 170 tokens.
+* Destination account's general balance increased by 170 tokens.